psmail147/Fuzzy_Logic_Handover_Decision/README.md

 - Path-loss exponent: `n = 3.5`.
 - Log-normal shadowing noise: Gaussian with standard deviation `σ = 2 dB`.

-A simple **drop threshold** is set at −100 dBm to indicate very weak signal.
+A simple drop threshold is set at −100 dBm to indicate very weak signal.
 This is not a full QoS model, just a rough indicator.

-The RSS time series are shown in **Figure 2**.
+The RSS time series are shown in Figure 2.

 ![Received signal strength vs time](figures/fig_rss_vs_time.png)
 *Figure 2 – RSS from BS1 (serving) and BS2 (target).
 Vertical lines mark the handover times for the two schemes.
 The red dashed line is the drop threshold.*